Training Opportunities - ESAC Trainees

 To apply you must be a national of an ESA Member State or one of its Cooperating States.
-Member States include: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
-Nationals from Latvia, Lithuania and Slovenia, as Associate Members, or Canada as a Cooperating State and Slovenia is an associate member.
-Other EU states also have Cooperation Agreements with ESA, such as Bulgaria, Cyprus, Lithuania and Malta.
-Latvia and Slovakia are participating in the Plan for European Cooperating States (PECS).
+Member States include: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
+Nationals from Latvia, Lithuania and Slovenia, as Associate Members, or Canada as a Cooperating State, can apply as well as those from Bulgaria, Cyprus and Slovakia as European Cooperating States.
 Studying in an ESA member state does not contribute to your eligibility for an ESA traineeship.

 Applicants should be in the last few years of their Bachelors degree or be studying a Master's degree.
-You need to have student status and be enrolled at university for the entire duration of the internship (either undergradute or Master's student) when you apply.
+You need to have student status and be enrolled at university for the entire duration of the internship (either undergradute or Master's student).
 For recent graduates, we refer you to the ESA Young Graduate Trainee scheme and the ESA National Trainee scheme.
-For PhD and Post-docs, we refer you to the Network/Partnering Initiative (NPI) and the ESA Research Fellowships.
+For PhD and Post-docs, we refer you to the Open Space Innovation Platform (OSIP) and the ESA Research Fellowships.

 - Traineeships last from three to six months.

 - Traineeships are unpaid, however, a monthly allowance of €800 for non-residents and €500 for residents is granted.
 A non-resident is defined as someone living more than 50 km from the establishment.
 The non-resident allowance will also be granted to students with special needs, irrespective of their residency status.

-Trainees have to provide their own health insurance, accident insurance and travel expenses.
+- Trainees are responsible for their own health insurance, accident insurance and travel expenses.